SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-provisioning-sites.md

 }
 ```

-#### Provisioning an Office 365 Group using PnP PowerShell
+#### Provisioning an Office 365 group using PnP PowerShell

-You can also create an Office 365 Group using [PnP PowerShell](https://github.com/SharePoint/PnP-PowerShell/releases), which will let you easily authenticate with the Microsoft Graph using Azure Active Directory.
-The following script will create an Office 365 Group, together with a "modern" team site, and then return the actual SharePoint site URL for further manipulation.
+You can also create an Office 365 group using [PnP PowerShell](https://github.com/SharePoint/PnP-PowerShell/releases), which will let you easily authenticate with the Microsoft Graph using Azure Active Directory.
+The following script will create an Office 365 group, together with a "modern" team site, and then return the actual SharePoint site URL for further manipulation.
 Once you have access to the URL of the created site, you can use CSOM (with the SharePoint PnP Core component) or SharePoint PnP-PowerShell to automate other operations on the created site.

 ```PowerShell
 # Connect to your SharePoint admin center, credentials will be asked